y1ngli/y1ngli.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi, this is Ying Li.
-I'm an incoming Ph.D.
+I'm an  Ph.D.
 Student in the ECE department at [UCLA](https://www.ee.ucla.edu/), working with Prof. [Yuan Tian](https://www.ytian.info/).

 I received my Bachelor’s degree from [Sichuan University(SCU)](https://en.scu.edu.cn/), and after that, I studied at [University of Chinese Academy of Sciences(UCAS)](https://english.ucas.ac.cn/).
 I was also a research Assistant at the [Chinese University of Hong Kong(CUHK)](https://www.cuhk.edu.hk/).